-Other than mesh drumheads, the Alesis Surge Mesh Kit is pretty much typical electronic drum set, with all essential pieces and pretty decent module with plenty of sound options.
+Other than mesh drumheads, the Alesis Surge Mesh Kit is pretty much a typical electronic drum set, with all essential pieces and a pretty decent module with plenty of sound options.

 So, let’s start with all the features of this interesting kit.

 As I’ve already mentioned, this is pretty much a typical entry-level drum set.
 Other than mesh heads, things are quite typical for this price range.
 There are eight drumming pads in total.
 Five of them are mesh heads, while three are cymbals.

 That seems like a pretty basic set, which Alesis Surge Mesh Kit actually is.
 There are one 10” snare and three 8” toms.
 The kick pad also features 8 inches in diameter.
 Someone would say it’s too small for a bass, but it actually works pretty well, mainly because of pretty sturdy construction.

 All five pads are real mesh heads, tunable.
 Each pad works just like a common acoustic head.
 So, besides the pitch, you can also set up the rebound and sensitivity, which leaves a lot of space for customization.

 Another important thing that has to be mentioned is that all heads are dual-zone pads.